blkFinch/blkfinch.github.io/_notes/- Evergreen -/Mental, Astral, and Etheric projection.md

 -   Astral: closer to [[Lucid dreaming]].
 Can experience actual parts of physical plane from the astral
 -   Etheric: Full embodiment in the etheric body == OBE

+Some common techniques used to induce astral travel usually involve deep relaxation and allowing the mind to energetically expand outward from the body- [[Astral Projection Techniques]]
 ## OBE
 When consciously entering an astral projection or OBE experience- one begins by first relaxing to the point of sleep paralysis.